 There is nothing we can do to change things or go back.
 The Chinese government threw the entire world under the bus with their poor decisions and cover-up.
 Being angry about it won’t change anything right now.
 I am sure they will experience significant payback from many other countries when this is over.
 Accept where we are now and look forward, not backward.

 Adjust Your Expectations

 No one has been through something like this.
 No one on earth.
 Everyone is making it up as they go.
 This goes from the most powerful leaders in the world to the local government.
 We’re making it up as we go in our individual homes.
 We all need to adjust our expectations.
-The new normal is a lack of normal.
 We need to have an attitude of being willing to adjust and adapt as the situation unfolds.
 All leaders will make mistakes.
 It is inevitable.
 Adjust your expectations.

 Pray for Our Leaders